V/H/S/85: "TKNOGD"

 A performance artist with the stage name ″Ada Lovelace″ opens a show for a small audience in a theater.
 She explains that the world has killed God and replaced him with the "God of Technology", and introduces a demonstration video of a virtual reality software device that allows its user to exist simultaneously on the physical and digital plane.

-When Ada adorns herself with a virtual reality headset, gloves, and a full body suit, another video is projected and shows what Ada sees through her headseat, depicting an electronic landscape.
+When Ada adorns herself with a virtual reality headset, gloves, and a full body suit, another video is projected and shows what Ada sees through her headset, depicting an electronic landscape.
 Ada performs an incantation to awaken the "God of Technology" and taunts it as a "myth" until a mysterious entity appears on the screen.

 An unnerved Ada tries to remove the headset, but the entity attacks her; her real life body mimics her virtual one as she is lifted, strangled, and thrown.
 Ada's hand is bitten off in the virtual world and, though she is able to remove the gloves, she finds that her real hand is gone.
 The entity then breaks Ada's leg, tears away her skin, and rips her other leg off entirely.

 Ada screams and succumbs to her injuries; the shocked audience, who believe it was all part of Ada's performance, clap as her cameraman approaches her.
 He is able to lift the visor, where it is revealed that Ada's now exposed brain and facial tissue has fused with the headset.
 Ada's exposed eyes stare at the camera as the footage ends.